cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 >
 > While `long` values are able to keep 64 bits, `double` values only hold 53 significant bits of precision.
 Processor variables are therefore limited to 53 significant bits after integer conversion.
 When an integer operation produces a number between 2<sup>53</sup> and 2<sup>63</sup>-1, the result is rounded to the closest double representation for storage in a processor variable.
 This rounding during a _double conversion_ on a number exceeding the safe integer range (i.e., outside the -2<sup>53</sup> to 2<sup>53</sup> range) may destroy information stored in individual bits of the number's integer representation.
 >
-> Every intermediate result during expression evaluation is stored in a processor variable, so the integer/double conversion happens at every step of computation in mlog.
+> Every intermediate result during expression evaluation is stored in a processor variable, so the integer/double conversion may happen at every step of computation in mlog.

 Producing integer numbers this large would be somewhat unusual in a typical Mindustry Logic program, except using bitwise operations to manipulate individual bits.
 In these cases, make sure to use at most 53 bits of each variable.
 Using 54 bits is not safe, because performing bitwise complement (operation inverting all bits) on values larger than 2<sup>53</sup>-1 may lead to loss of precision as well.